robinbryce/benchblock/README.md

   Axis labels are only visible in the github *light* theme.
 * Selection of canned configurations for setting up ibft, raft or rrr[^1].
-* VScode debugging of nodes in compose based networks (as remote via delve)
+* VScode remote debugging of nodes in compose based networks
 * Directly running geth/quorum nodes from sources (go run on volume mounted sources)
 * Discovery enabled networks with bootnodes (rrr only for now, ibft and raft use static-nodes.json)